E-invoicing regulations in Europe & the UK for 2024 & beyond

 E-invoicing has been mandatory for suppliers dealing with the public administration since 2017.
 Soon, in an effort to better track VAT and make the tax office more efficient, all businesses will be required to submit e-invoices for B2B transactions.

-July 2024: Large tax paying businesses must report electronically.
+1 September 2026: Large and medium tax paying businesses must report electronically.

 All submissions are made through the Portail Public de Facturation (PPF) or through an accredited Partner Dematerialization Platform (“PDP” for short).
 We’ll look at what this means for your accounting software below.